mckoss/dawg/README.md

     node 0. match 'dog': continue at node + 2
     node 2. nothing left to match - '!' indicates Found!

+_While there are conceptually 4 nodes in this [DAWG], we overload the terminal 's' in the 3rd node._

 ## Nodes